populationgenomics/analysis-runner/README.md

 If you have the `analysis-runner` CLI installed, you can request the analysis-runner to start pipelines based on a GitHub repository, commit, and command to run.
+Please see the [Team Docs](https://github.com/populationgenomics/team-docs/) for installation instructions.

 If you're in the directory of the project you want to run, you can omit the `--commit` and `--repository` parameters, which will use your current REMOTE